You can search this SPD section by section or click here to create a single searchable document.

 • Serious dysfunction of any bodily organ or part.

-• With respect to emergency services furnished in a hospital emergency department, the Plan does not require prior authorization for such services if you arrive at the emergency medical department with symptoms that reasonably suggest an emergency condition, based on the judgment of a prudent layperson, regardless of whether the hospital is a participating provider.
-All medically necessary procedures performed during the evaluation (triage and treatment of an emergency medical condition) are covered by the Plan.
+• With respect to emergency services furnished in a hospital emergency department, the Plan does not require prior authorization for such services if you arrive at the emergency medical department with symptoms that reasonably suggest an emergency condition, based on the judgment of a prudent layperson, regardless of whether the hospital is an in-network provider.

 Experimental or investigational